©2020 William A. Lasher

 By Spring, we were well prepared to travel further east.
 To seek out the source of the walking dead that seemed hell-bent on overwhelming us.
 Our first long distance expedition would soon be under way.

 The chief problem with attempting long distance forays was fuel reserves.
 Carrying enough hydrogen gas to make it back to the Western Territory safely.
 To stretch our fuel on longer journeys, each airship was retrofitted with tall masts that carried sails.
-It was a risky feat of engineering anchoring the masts to the light framework of the massive dirigibles, but the work proved successful, and it vastly increased the range of the airships.
+It was a risky feat of engineering anchoring the masts to the light framework of the massive dirigibles, but it vastly increased the range of the airships.

 The sails were manned by a tribe of Morpurgos from North Borneo, a British colony in Southeast Asia.
-The dark skinned Morpurgos were a small people, on average under three feet tall.
-They had been using sails to propel their outrigger canoes through the tidal waters of the South China Sea for centuries.
+The dark skinned Morpurgos were a small people, on average, about four feet tall.
+They’d been using sails to propel their outrigger canoes through the tidal waters of the South China Sea for centuries.

-Nimble crews of Morpurgos performed the dangerous task of unfurling the sails and steering the tillers when the airships were underway.
-To reach the gondolas, they would climb down rope ladders fixed to the outer skin of the dirigibles.
+Nimble crews of Morpurgos performed the dangerous task of furling and unfurling the sails when the airships were underway.
+To reach the gondolas, they would climb rope ladders fixed to the outer skin of the dirigibles.
 Thousands of yards above the surface of the earth, the Morpurgos had no fear of heights.

 We set out on a journey to the eastern seaboard, once the center of civilization in North America, now a post apocalyptic nightmare of destroyed cities and ruined farmland.
 We traveled high above the surface, powered by the strong prevailing westerlies in our billowing sails.
 With altitude in the thousands of yards, we stayed well above clouds that produced a caustic rain, corrosive enough to damage the skin of our ships.

-Special air tight suits allowed us to travel at the very high altitudes, and also protected us from the danger of unpredictable airborne toxins.
+Special air tight oxygen suits allowed us to travel at the very high altitudes, and also protected us from the danger of unpredictable airborne toxins.
 The helmets were constructed of tempered glass, with an opaque rectangular cap on top.
 We carried small refillable oxygen tanks on our backs.
-The suits were bulky and restricted movement, and at times we would take off our helmets and turn off the oxygen – at lower altitudes, and when conditions were judged to be non-severe.
+The suits were bulky and restricted movement.

-The Morpurgos were reluctant to wear their oxygen suits at first, but quickly changed their minds when they realized how high we would fly, and how cold it could be in the thin air above the clouds.
-Our South Pacific colleagues found comfort in their oxygen suits with heavy wool union suits beneath.
+The Morpurgos were reluctant to wear their oxygen suits at first, but quickly changed their minds when they realized how high we would fly, and how cold it would be in the thin air above the clouds.
+Eventually, our South Pacific colleagues found comfort in their oxygen suits with heavy wool union suits beneath.

 The Constantina was a highly advanced airship.
 The main cabin in the gondola was pressurized with a supplementary oxygen supply.
 The crew of the Constantina also wore oxygen suits, but rarely wore their helmets in the main cabin.